 British artist and designer Jules Kobelin has been a freelance commercial artist for over 30 years and her artistic talent has been recognized worldwide.
 Now based in California, she takes on projects from initial concepts to final production in graphic design, art and film.
 Her clients have ranged from small-sized businesses to large corporations such as Adobe, NASA, and Ladbrokes.

 Jules was educated at The Chelsea College of Art and Design in London where she received her BA in Public Art.
 Subsequently, she received an Earthwatch Arts Fellowship Award that sent her to a land reclamation project in Bulgaria.
 In 1993, her art direction for Martin Gold Salon was nominated in the Avant-Garde category of the British Hairdresser Awards and was published in the British Hairdresser’s Journal.
 In addition, her painted backdrops and set design for Fuji Film were published in The British Photography Journal.

 Moving to San Francisco in the late 90s, Jules worked in many creative jobs including framing and gallery fine art sales.
 She also painted several commissioned murals and explored painting.
 Her first pregnancy guided her to learning Photoshop and other computer programs at Contra Costa College.
 While raising her two children, she ventured into graphic design freelancing for small businesses and various entertainment venues.
 As technology was advancing, she delved into website design which led to video editing, sparking her interest in film.

-Since October of 2015, Jules has been working as a home stager and interior designer with the high-end staging company GiGi Park in San Francisco.
+In 2015, Jules started working as a home stager and interior designer with the high-end staging company GiGi Park in San Francisco.
 In December of 2015, she designed and installed Holiday installations in six large lobbies at China Basin in San Francisco.